 Proposal No. 1, concerning the election of the Director nominees to the Board of Directors, requires the affirmative vote of a plurality of the shares of Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote on such matters.
-Shareholders may either vote "FOR" or to "WITHHOLD" their votes for a Director nominee.
+Shareholders may either vote "FOR" or to "WITHHOLD" their vote for a Director nominee.
+All elections of Directors will be determined by a plurality of the votes cast.

-Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2016, Proposal No. 3, concerning the 2016 Equity Incentive Plan, and any other business properly presented at the Annual Meeting require the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matters.
-Shareholders may vote "FOR" the proposal, "AGAINST" the proposal, or "ABSTAIN" from voting.
+Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2019, Proposal No. 3, concerning the approval, on an advisory, non-binding basis, of the compensation of named executive officers, Proposal No. 4, concerning the approval of the Eagle Bulk Shipping Inc. Amended and Restated 2016 Equity Incentive Plan and any other business properly presented at the Annual Meeting, requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matters.
+For each of these proposals, shareholders may vote "FOR" the proposal, "AGAINST" the proposal, or "ABSTAIN" from voting.